Military Contributions of a Small Town

 He subsequently taught high school history, retiring for a second time in 1983.
-He wrote a book on his RCAF career: It's All Pensionable Time and, over the years, compiled this history of Port Hope veterans.
+He wrote a book about his RCAF career, It's All Pensionable Time and over the years, compiled this history of Port Hope veterans.

 He passed away at his Colorado home 03 January 2021.
 "Ever the navigator, George would appreciate the acknowledgment that he had begun his 102nd circuit around the sun."

 First and foremost, I would like to thank George for his dedication in creating a project that would recognize the involvement of the Port Hope veterans of all our nation’s conflicts.